 ** Note: only pay the Futurestay subscription.

-“After primarily receiving our marketing/guests via Vrbo, Airbnb, and Booking.com, though still great, I desired more ownership over our business to feel in control.
+A Futurestay host who owns a boutique hospitality business shares: “After primarily receiving our marketing/guests via Vrbo, Airbnb, and Booking.com, though still great, I desired more ownership over our business to feel in control.
 I found Futurestay, and I am grateful (and excited) to continue revising our site and sharing it on our social media channels.”

 Pro tip: Avoid the PMS Hidden fee – Airbnb’s 15.5% host-only fee only applies to STR businesses with a property management system (PMS).
 Since Futurestay is not a PMS, the said fee does not apply to Futurestay hosts that list on Airbnb.